isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-2-jul-sep-2020/2020-07-03-picturessg.md

 Photographs like these are why the National Library’s online PictureSG Collection is so valuable.
 Consisting of more than 35,000 digitised and “born-digital” (images originally shot in digital format) photographs, PictureSG allows anyone with an internet connection to explore Singapore’s history from the 19th century to modern times.

 PictureSG exists because a key function of the National Library is to collect, preserve and make available the published and documentary heritage of the nation.
 To this end, the National Library has been acquiring, organising and digitising all manner of Singapore-related content, including monographs,[^1] newspapers,[^2] music recordings[^3] and photographs.
-Over the years, the library has created online platforms to facilitate the search and discovery of the library’s wide array of materials by formats.
+Over the years, the library has created online platforms to facilitate the search and discovery of the library’s wide array of materials by format.
 For images and photographs, that platform is PictureSG.

 #### **Photographs of Early Singapore**
 Some of the oldest works in the National Library’s photograph collection were taken by early commercial photography studios – such as Sachtler & Co. and G.R.
 Lambert & Co. – that operated in Singapore in the 19th and early 20th centuries.
 These studios produced picturesque scenes and portraits of people that became popular tourist souvenirs at the time.
 Today, the prints serve as an invaluable source of visual documentation on early Singapore.[^4]